Last Days of Animal Man (2009-2010)

 James Robinson [w], Daniel Sampere [p]

-Buddy appears in one panel, being punched by Jesse Quick.
+Buddy appears in one panel, getting punched by Jesse Quick.

 Flashpoint: Legion of Doom (2011) #2